ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 - *suites*: collection of test cases for aggregation of test that should be executed together
 - *runners*: classes for executing tests, checking all the spotted asserts and providing output results to the user.

-The developers are encouraged to make themselves familiar with unittest module documentation, which could be found `here <http://docs.python.org/library/unittest.html>`_.
+The developers are encouraged to make themselves familiar with unittest_ module documentation, which could be found `here <http://docs.python.org/library/unittest.html>`_.
 It is suggested to read at least documentation for TestCase_, TestSuite_ and TestLoader_ classes and follow the examples over there.

+One of the requirements for writing a suitable test is an isolation from depended-on code and the same time from production environment.
+This could be obtained by objects mocking technique, where all fragile components used in a particular test suite are replaced by their false and dummy equivalents - test doubles.
+For that it is recommended to use mock_ module, which should be accessible in DIRAC externals for server installation.
+Hence it is clear that knowledge of mock_ module API is essential.

 Unit tests are typically created by the developer who will also write the code that is being tested.
 The tests may therefore share the same blind spots with the code: for example, a developer does not realize that certain